sata/papers/bookclub/howto_measure_anything.md

       * Example: Average annual cost of virus attacks = no of attacks * avg number of people affected * avg productivity loss * avg duration of downtime * annual cost of labor * 2,080 hours per year.
 * Page 89, effects table, what I didn't like.
 Uncertain variable: Agancy wide virut attacks per year, 90% likelty to fall between 2 and 4.
   * "These ranges may seem merely subjective ... but the subjective estimates of some persons are demonstrably - measurably - better than those of others" - How do you quantify this?
 How do you measure the calibration of an experts opinion?

+## Chapter 5

+* Confidence Interval
+  * Why 90%?
+For the same reasons why choose to look at 90,95% percentiles. shaving off the extreme values (impossible values or highly unlikely) to observe patterns (imho)
+ * Calibration exercises
+  * Reptition and feedback.
+  * Equivalent bets: test if my interval or probablity actually reflects my uncertainty
+  * avoid anchoring.
+Think of range questions as two seperate binary questions  of the form "are you 95% certain that the true value is over/under the lower/upper bound?
+  * Reverse the anchoring effect.
+Start with extremely wide ranges and anarrow them with the "absurdity test" as I eliminate highly unlikely values.
+  * The conceptual obstacles to calibration sections were interesting
+ * If you're allowed to model your uncertainty with ranges and probablilities you don't have to state something you don't know for a fact.
+ * if you have "no idea" that a narrow range is correct, you simply widen it until it reflects what you do know - with 90% confidence.
+ * Enrico Fermi: there were ways to come to reasonable ranges, there is nothing we will likely ever need to measure where our only bounds are negative infinity to positive infinity.
+ * they have been taught in business. the lack of an exact number is the same as knowing nothing or perhaps because they will be held accountable for a number.
+ * Horace: "There is a measure in everything.
+There are fixed limits beyond which and short of which right cannot find a resting place"
+ * Your objective is to state a range that represent you 90% CI... means you think there is a 5% chance the value is below my lower bound and 5% chance that the value is above our upper bound.
+ * Modeling my initial uncertainty is an interim step, not the end goal.
+So that we can decide if we need to obtain more data by measuring more or if we can act on it (AIE).

 <!--  LocalWords:  startuml aie puml enduml png
  -->